Zoom Upgrades Security Features, Creates Advisory Board

 The Lowdown: The company is looking to improve the security and privacy of its products while also bringing in outside expertise to help guide it during its 90-day plan to address problems that have come to the forefront in recent weeks.

 The Details: In a blog post this week, Zoom Product Manager Deepthi Jayarajan outlined a half-dozen security updates the company is making to its security and privacy features, including making available an option in Zoom meeting controls called “Security.”
 The icon makes it easier for hosts to find and enable in-meeting security features, including locking the meeting, enabling the waiting room, and removing participants.
-The icon is only visible to meeting hosts and co-hosts and replaces the Invite button, which is now on the participants’ panel.
+The icon is only visible to meeting hosts and co-hosts and replaces the Invite button, which is now on the participants panel.

 In addition, the Zoom meeting ID will no longer be displayed on the title toolbar, preventing outsiders from seeing active meeting IDs, including when Zoom screenshots are posted publicly.